top of page

 Aug 23, 2025

 At Athelhampton the pale pink hydrangeas are starting to bloom, lining the front drive in a soft, romantic haze as you approach the old Tudor Manor House.
 The Hydrangea border brings hues of pink to the front of the Tudor Manor Hydrangeas have been cultivated for centuries - prized for their generous, ever-changing colours, which reflect the soil itself.
-Gorgeous pink Hydrangea flowers beginning to bloom Ours blush pink thanks to the lime-rich Dorset soil, welcoming visitors
+Here in Dorset this summer, the delicate display as you approach the house is simple, but effective, drawing you in to the

 Juliet Braidwood